 7. How can we encourage teachers to change?

-Harry Fletcher-Wood is a teacher, researcher and teacher educator.
-He’s fascinated by making things better and the social, psychological and structural changes this requires.
-He leads a teacher educator development programme and is studying for a doctorate in behavioural science.
+Harry Fletcher-Wood is a teacher, researcher, and teacher educator.
+He’s fascinated by making things better and the social, psychological, and structural changes this requires.
+He leads a teacher educator development program and is studying for a doctorate in behavioral science.

 "Habits of Success is clear, well-organized and full of useful advice.
 It embraces... research often overlooked, but deeply and profoundly meaningful.
 What you get from Harry is not just the research and interpretation but deep insight and humanity in thinking about how it fits together and what it means.
 There couldn’t be a better guide."

 Doug Lemov, Author of Teach Like a Champion, Reading Reconsidered and The Coach's Guide to Teaching